gabrielegilardi/FeedForwardNN/README.md

-# Multivariate Regression and Classification Using Feed-Forward Neural Networks and Gradient Descent Optimization
+# Multivariate Regression and Classification Using a Feed-Forward Neural Network and Gradient Descent Optimization

 ## Reference